Sorry, there are no products in this collection

-A Cabochon is a gemstone which has been shaped and polished as opposed to faceted.
+A Cabochon is a gemstone that has been shaped and polished as opposed to faceted.
 Cabochons or Cabs are generally circular or oval but may be cut into different shapes with a flat reverse side.
 Cabochon was the default method of preparing gemstones before gemstone cutting was developed.

 Cabochon can be set in different ways but one of the most common ways is with the bezel setting, so a bezel setting is a wall of metal that surrounds the outsides the stone normally sterling silver, you then push that metal over the curve or dome of the stone.